-However, after assessing the specialist studies, and on-site verification it was recommended to decrease the amount of units from 5 to 4 to have a lesser impact on the receiving environment.
+After assessing the specialist studies, and on-site verification it was recommended to decrease the number of units from 5 to 4 to have a lesser impact on the receiving environment.
 It was also recommended to look at alternative methods to deal with sewage on site.